 Spent the majority of my life in television, on the technical side, safely behind the camera.
 Probably because one of the few times my voice made the air, my only words were "holy sh**, no audio!"
 This happened when I was an engineer on a satellite uplink truck covering a tornado that went through a trailer park.
 Yes, not only a cliche, it actually happened in 1991 at Nettle Lake, in the very Northwest corner of Ohio.

-Luckily for me the only person who noticed was the audio person in the control room.
+Luckily for me the only person who noticed was the audio person in the control room back at the receiving station.
 Not the producer, director, news director, etc. The next day when I was at the station the audio person asked me if somebody was cursing in the background.
 I honestly answered that nobody in the background cursed.
 I did simply not mentioned that it was somebody front and center.
 Me!

 I wrote a fictionalized account of many stories I lived through or witnessed over my years in TV.
 It shows the efforts, tribulations, and the chaos that often accompanies the grind of putting out newscasts every few hours.
 There is a link to it above - "Breaking News."
 There is a fairly extensive explanation of the back story and it's universe.